 Care of Environment and Self

 The curriculum supports development of independence and also the sense of responsibility towards one’s surroundings.
-This is done through exercises that develop the care for self by learning how to manage one’s clothing, routine activities like eating, drinking, using the toilet and keeping oneself clean and tidy.
+This is done through exercises that develop the care for self by learning how to dress up, routine activities like eating, drinking, using the toilet and keeping oneself clean and tidy.
 The child develops a sense of ownership towards his environment and learns to take care of it in small ways like watering plants, sowing seeds, mopping, cleaning an area that is dirty.
 The toddler takes pride in setting the table for a meal time and also helping in preparing snacks by slicing fruits and the like for the community.

 The most important aspect of the curriculum of the Toddler’s Community at Pramiti is the close interaction that happens with Nature during a large part of the toddler’s time in the community.
 Nature walks, exploration of the “Green Patch”, working in the outdoors and play are a few examples of the opportunities that are provided to toddlers.